a-zulhelmi10/MySQL/README.md

 Listed below is the activity covered in this analysis:

-1) Verify all records is exist
+1) Verify all records exist
 2) Rename column transaction_id
 3) Delete null
 4) Calculate total sales